Menu:

 As with most of my wood projects, I decided to use the natural color of different wood types rather than paint the pieces.
 For this project I needed six different types of wood, shown in the image below.
 From left to right: katalox, purpleheart, walnut, maple, yellowheart, padauk.

-Once I had the wood, I covered it in transfer paper, and started cutting all of the pieces.
+Once I had the wood from The Wood & Shop Inc, I covered it in transfer paper, and started cutting all of the pieces.
 For most wood types, I tried to move the pieces close together to use less wood, but for the maple parts that made up the main body, I cut them as they were designed so the wood grain would line up.
 The image below shows the maple parts while they were being cut.

 After I had all of the parts cut, I glued them to another piece of yellowheart using Titebond III.
 I also glued the perimeter piece for the base onto the puzzle base.
 The image below shows both parts after they were glued.